-- policy goals are fix and defined unambiguously - an objectively best solution can be designed - all pros and cons of all alternatives are/can be known - the proposed policy is in harmony with the predominant ideologies and beliefs.
+- · policy goals are fixed and defined unambiguously - an objectively best (or second best) solution can be designed - all pros and cons of all alternatives are/can be known - the proposed policy is in harmony with the predominant ideologies and beliefs.

-In practice, however, these requirements are rarely met, because
+In practice, however, these requirements are rarely met, because:

-- policy goals are moving targets that are continuously re-defined in the political process.
-Since they are the outcome of political bargaining and compromising, goals are often formulated at a level that is too general for being operational in policy design. - there is not objectively best solution to a policy problem that all experts (not to mention all politicians) can agree upon.
-Hence, in many areas of economic policy there is rarely general consensus among experts (at least not with regard to all details of a given policy proposal). - not all pros and cons of all alternative policies can be known.
+- Policy goals are moving targets that are continuously redefined in the political process.
+Since they are the outcome of political bargaining and compromising, goals are often formulated at a level that is too general for being operational in policy design. - There is not an objectively best solution to a policy problem that all experts (not to mention all politicians) can agree upon.
+Hence, in many areas of economic policy there is rarely general consensus among experts (at least not with regard to all details of a given policy proposal).

+- Not all pros and cons of all alternative policies can be known.
 It is often difficult to gauge all (unwanted) side-effects of a policy.
-Scenario techniques do not deliver "save grounds" for policy decisions, and do open opportunities for political adversaries to fight over the details and probabilities of scenarios. - proposed policies may run counter to ideology and beliefs of influential politicians, parties, or groups.
+Scenario techniques and econometric analysis of past data do not deliver 'safe grounds' for policy decisions, and do open opportunities for political adversaries to fight over the details and probabilities of scenarios and estimates - Proposed policies may run counter to ideology and beliefs of influential politicians, parties, or (voter) groups.

-The procedural approach to policy advice proposed here proceeds somewhat differently (see right side of Figure 4).
-In the same way that the political process involves the finding, defining, deciding, and implementing of collectively accepted goals and means to achieve them, the advisory process should also involve discussion of ends and means of the actor or group seeking advice with respect to actual economic and political restrictions.
+The procedural approach to policy advice proposed here proceeds somewhat differently (see right side of Figure 6.4).
+In the same way that the political process involves the finding, defining, deciding, and implementing of collectively accepted goals and means to achieve them, the advisory process should also involve the discussion of ends and means of the actor or group seeking advice with respect to actual economic and political restrictions.
 In this view, it seems necessary to implement an interactive advisory process instead of simply delegating the finding of optimal solution to some experts.